-The history of cloud computing dates back to 1963, when the Defense Advanced Research Projects Agency presented the MAC project, which provided 2-3 users with an opportunity to process information on one computer.
-In the early stages of development, the Cloud was seen as a repository between the final user and the provider.
-Since the 1990s of 20th century Cloud Computing is viewed as a new computer paradigm where the boundaries of computer technology itself are blurred.
-Consequently, there appeared new economic opportunities of the com-puter technical tools use.
+The history of cloud computing is presented in [10].
+Since the 1990s cloud computing is viewed as a new computer paradigm where the boundaries of computer technology itself are blurred.
+Consequently, there appeared new economic opportunities of the computer technical tools use.
 At that time cloud computing was actively used by commercial companies.
-In 1999, Salesforce first used the Internet to provide ac-cess to its software.
-In 2002, Amazon introduced the first web service using cloud computing for the retail sale of consumer goods [12].
-Since 2008 "cloud computing" has occupied its place in the educational process of foreign countries.
+In 1999, Salesforce first used the Internet to provide access to its software.
+In 2002, Amazon introduced the first web service using cloud computing for the retail sale of consumer goods [11].
+Since 2008 "cloud computing" has occupied its place in the educational process of many countries.

-In the document "NIST Definition of Cloud Computing v15 "National Institute of Standards and Technology (NIST) [4] defined "cloud computing" as follows: cloud computing model provides easy network access to a shared pool with con-figured computing resources (for example, networks, servers, storage systems, programs, services).
+Badger et al. [12] defined cloud computing as a model provides easy network access to a shared pool with con-figured computing resources (for example, networks, servers, storage systems, programs, services).
 Cloud model promotes accessibility and is characterized by the following main elements (on-demand self-service, wide network access, pooled resource, independent location, fast flexibility, measurable services).

-• We have analyzed foreign research works on the implementation of cloud services into the educational process, and come to the conclusion that sci-entific description of the development of basic web application http://cloudcomputingreview.muhammadsuhaib.com for data collection is quite a priority.
-Suhaib M. emphasizes that cloud computing use in educational institu-tions provides many benefits with minimal costs, so many institutions in Asian countries are adapting to this digital service [11].
-Most scholars focus their re-search on the priority areas of cloud services implementation into higher educa-tion.
-They highlight the benefits and challenges, discuss potential strategic issues and demonstrate the results of surveys of both higher educa-tion applicants and IT experts (Allam H., Ali-Hassan H., Rajan, A., & Samara K.) [2].
-Kumar V. & Shar-ma D. consider cloud computing useful for modeling and prototyping for various STEM subjects, analyze the benefits of using cloud computing for students pur-suing a career in STEM, and describe case studies of successful cloud computing implementations in STEM courses [6].
+We have analyzed research works on the implementation of cloud services into the educational process, and come to the conclusion that scientific description of the development of basic web application http://cloudcomputingreview.muhammadsuhaib.com for data collection is quite a priority.
+Suhaib [13] emphasizes that cloud computing use in educational institutions provides many benefits with minimal costs, so many institutions in Asian countries are adapting to this digital service.
+Most scholars focus their research on the priority areas of cloud services implementation into higher education.

+Allam et al. [14] highlight the benefits and challenges, discuss potential strategic issues and demonstrate the results of surveys of both higher education applicants and IT experts.

+Kumar and Sharma [15] consider cloud computing useful for modeling and prototyping for various STEM subjects, analyze the benefits of using cloud computing for students pursuing a career in STEM, and describe case studies of successful cloud computing implementations in STEM courses.

-• Within the framework of empirical practice-oriented research, Lu L. gives a quantitative assessment and analysis of cloud computing integration into the curriculum.
-The scholar conducts a comparative study of traditional teaching and that, which is carried out by means of cloud computing use [7].
+Within the framework of empirical practice-oriented research, Lu [16] gives a quantitative assessment and analysis of cloud computing integration into the curriculum.
+The scholar conducts a comparative study of traditional teaching and that, which is carried out by means of cloud computing use.

-In the context of domestic research, attention should be paid to the research work by Marienko M., Nosenko Y., Sukhikh A., Tataurov V., & Shyshkina M. under the title "Adaptive cloud-based system of secondary schools' teachers training and professional development".
-The scientists offer a general model of adaptive cloud system of education and professional development of teachers, methods of using adaptive systems (Google Docs, IBM Box, Microsoft Office 365) in order to support cooperation in virtual teams.
-They also describe a meth-odology of supporting the processes of adaptive creation and use of electronic educational resources (WPadV4, AWS) [8].
-Nosenko Y.H., Popel M.V., & Shyshkina M.P. research the issues of using adaptive cloud computing of the education system (ACLS) in the modern high-tech educational environment and offer to expand an access to them as they become the tools of educational and research activities in higher educational institutions of Ukraine.
-Scientists pay special attention to the analysis of the conceptual apparatus of application and design of adaptive learning systems, based on cloud computing; reveal their main charac-teristics; describe the ways of their pedagogical application.
-In the context of empirical research, the authors analyze the experience of Institute of Information Technologies and Learning Tools of NAES of Ukraine in terms of the design and application of the cloud environment for learning and research [10].
+Marienko et al. [17] offer a general model of adaptive cloud system of education and professional development of teachers, methods of using adaptive systems (Google Docs, IBM Box, Microsoft Office 365) in order to support cooperation in virtual teams.
+They also describe a methodology of supporting the processes of adaptive creation and use of electronic educational resources (WPadV4, AWS).

+Nosenko et al. [18] research the issues of using adaptive cloud computing of the education system (ACLS) in the modern high-tech educational environment and offer to expand an access to them as they become the tools of educational and research activities in higher educational institutions of Ukraine.
+Scientists pay special attention to the analysis of the conceptual apparatus of application and design of adaptive learning systems, based on cloud computing; reveal their main characteristics; describe the ways of their pedagogical application.
+In the context of empirical research, the authors analyze the experience of Institute of Information Technologies and Learning Tools of NAES of Ukraine in terms of the design and application of the cloud environment for learning and research.